Please check your Spam/Junk folder if you cannot see the email in your inbox.

 JournalSpeak is a daily expressive writing practice, but also a sort of language or a suggested tone of voice in which to write it in.
 This method of offloading onto paper (or keyboard) is a way to give your unfelt feelings a voice.
 A voice in a safe space, where ONLY YOU can hear what is said and how it is expressed.
 JournalSpeak is an intimate practice between you and your innermost self.

-List 2) My present stressors - for example; your job, family, money worries, relationship problems, health fears, family struggles, difficult friends, loss/grief.
+List 2) My present stressors - for example, your job, family, money worries, relationship problems, health fears, family struggles, difficult friends, loss/grief.
 You will probably find yourself listing a lot of stress in regards to your symptoms here.
-It's fine to start journaling about your frustration of the symptoms, but try to shift your focus onto the underlying emotions, rather than the symptoms themselves.
+It's fine to start journaling about your frustration with the symptoms, but try to shift your focus onto the underlying emotions, rather than the symptoms themselves.

 The lists don’t have to be very long or detailed (nobody is going to read these but you), and if they seem overwhelming, just start with one or two things on each list and go from there.
 I built my lists over a few months, and have actually removed a lot from the present and personality ones since doing this work...things have changed THAT MUCH.